 Volunteer, Thailand Programme

-• Compile information and prepare documents and reports (English and Thai) within the framework of Mekong WET Project and Ramsar Convention
+• Compile information and prepare documents and reports related to the projects under Thailand Programme;

-• Student studying in Bachelor’s or Master’s degree on environmental science, international relations, development studies, communications or related area
+• University degree in environmental science, international relations, development studies, communications, social sciences or related area

 • Excellent written and communications skills